ktheticdev/BadWDSD/README.md

 You can't update qCFW while on qCFW. you must go back to OFW first.

-Simply reinstall firmware normally, then use **Install qCFW** with updated files on USB again.
+Simply reinstall firmware normally, then use **Install qCFW** option with updated files on USB again.
 No need to do anything else

 **When updating files on USB, delete whole qcfw folder first.
 Don't overwrite or it may causes problem.**